SamuelDucca/Wisensing-esp32/README.md

 Raw Wi-Fi CSI files should be placed in the ```1_raw_data``` folder, where they will be automatically read by the data processing scripts.
 Our data processing scripts require RSSI as well as CSI data, so we recommend using [ESP32-CSI-TOOL](https://github.com/StevenMHernandez/ESP32-CSI-Tool) for collecting timestamped CSI data in a format that is compatible with our tool.

 We provide three raw CSI files representing a person walking between two ESP32 boards at distances of 140, 150 and 200 cm.
+In the following sections, we will use this data to demonstrate Wisensing-ESP32's capabilities and build a dataset suitable for training machine learning models using CSI data.

 ### 2. Data processing